bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 	(for arr.entries(), return array of [key, value])

 	f.
 Set [[ArrayLikeNextIndex]] = index + 1
 	(⭐️1️⃣ Always increments key to next index.
-This sequential index is used to get the next value, irrespective of holes in that position (whether that index exists or not))
+This sequential index is used to get the next value, irrespective of holes in that position (whether that index exists or not). it doesn't skip the empty/non-existent indexes.)

 2. Else, (i.e. when `index >= arr.length` - reached end of array)